Koloa in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 These early years saw many innovations in plantation operation, including the development of Koloa Landing as a shipping port; start of a railroad system in 1882; purchase of a steam plow in 1893; construction of a hospital in 1910; improvements in irrigation including miles of ditches, artesian wells and a dam that created Waita Reservoir, the largest in Hawaii.

 World War II created severe labor shortages and maintenance problems for Koloa Plantation’s aging factory and rail system.
 The postwar debts of Koloa could not be overcome.
-In January 1948 the plantation was merged with Grove Farm Company, established in 1864 by George N. Wilcox.
+In January 1948 the plantation was merged with Grove

-In order to process its cane at the Pa‘a Mill, Grove Farm bored a vehicular tunnel through the Haupu Range, built miles
+In order to process its cane at the Pa‘a Mill, Grove Farm bored a vehicular tunnel through the Haupu Range, built miles of all-weather roads, and doubled the capacity of the factory.

 In January 1974, neighboring McBryde Sugar Company Limited, a subsidiary of Alexander & Baldwin, Inc., leased the factory and lands at Koloa and moved all its milling operations to that site.
 As of 1985, McBryde continued to cultivate cane in fields first planted by William Hooper in 1835.